Photography and travel blog

 Chobe Water Villas, Namibia

-At Chobe Water Villas, the teal-coloured infinity pool blends so seamlessly into the scenery that it's hard to tell where it ends and Namibia’s Chobe River begins.
+Each villa has a private sundeck built above the water on the banks of the Chobe River.
+At Chobe Water Villas, the teal-colored infinity pool blends so seamlessly into the scenery that it's hard to tell where it ends and Namibia’s Chobe River begins.
 The individual villas exude a luxury that seems surreal given the remoteness of the property; private sundecks above the water even have their own telescope so that you can watch the elephants, buffalo and other wildlife roam the plains.
-Beyond the villas, you can go on game drives into the Chobe National Park where you’ll likely spot hippos, crocodiles and exotic birdlife, too.
+Beyond the villas, you can go on game drives into the Chobe National Park, where you’ll likely spot hippos, crocodiles and exotic birdlife, too.

 The UK’s gentle countryside and abundant bodies of water mean visitors will find ample opportunities for al fresco dips.
 Traverse near-forgotten pathways and stumble upon distant glades while exploring our pick of the country's six most alluring wild swimming spots.
 Article by booking.com.